New Electronic Logging Requirements for Truckers Finally Roll Out

 - Driver harassment is strictly prohibited, largely to help prevent motor carriers from forcing longer hours when drivers operate within a less-than-maximum number of hours due to drowsiness or other concerns.

-- ELDs must comply with specific technology specifications.
+- ELDs must comply with specific technical specifications.

 - Paperwork is reduced because of new hours-of-service supporting documentation requirements that are no longer needed for verification purposes.